About These Banana Cinnamon Muffins

 @hummingbirdhigh because the best part about eating a #muffin is the muffin top #muffins #baking #bakingrecipe ♬ Au Revoir – Sweet After Tears

-How I Developed This Banana Cinnamon Muffin Recipe
+How I Developed This Bakery Style Big Banana Muffins

 I’m firmly in the camp that a good muffin recipe is defined by its top.
 The top should be crispy and crunchy with cake crust and lots of sugar.
 And there’s a muffin recipe on Hummingbird High that does this really, really well: my copycat Levain Bakery blueberry muffins.